Evidence Preservation vs. Forensic Analysis

 Two distinct phases with different purposes

 Digital evidence is frequently altered, overwritten, or lost before any forensic review occurs.
-Understanding the difference between preservation and analysis helps protect information early while maintaining clear, defensible boundaries.
+Understanding the difference between preservation and analysis helps protect information at the outset while maintaining clear professional boundaries.

 Two phases of digital-evidence handling